maxc0des/to.do.bot/README.md

 # to.do.bot
-⚠️This project is WIP and neither finished nor completly finished⚠️
+⚠️This project is WIP and neither finished nor completly working⚠️